Vocabulary for IELTS

 Collocations are the natural combination of words or the correct arrangement of words in a sentence.
 Students could benefit considerably by using collocations for their IELTS tests.
 However, numerous IELTS learners often find it challenging to use collocations.

 There is no denying this conviction that collocations play a significant role in second language learning, especially at the intermediate and advanced levels.
-Collocations strengthen the improvement of learners’ verbal communication, listening comprehension, and reading speed.
+Collocations improve learners’ verbal communication, listening comprehension, and reading speed.
 Moreover, knowledge of collocations empowers learners to understand language chunks utilized by native speakers while speaking and writing.
 Below is the list of some commonly used collocations.

 Top collocations for IELTS writing